seanbreckenridge/malexport/README.md

 The most useful is probably `combine`, which combines the `xml`, `api-lists`, `history` and `lists` data.

-Otherwise, this acts on the data files:
+Otherwise, this acts on the data files (Reminder that data by default is stored in `~/.local/share/malexport`):

 `$ malexport parse xml ./animelist.xml | jq '.entries[106]'`